 2) current agriculture finance issues including consolidation in agriculture industries, crop subsidies and the federal agricultural regulatory process."

-All League members are encouraged to become informed on this topic in order to be part of the consensus phase of the study.
+All League members are encouraged to become informed on this topic.

 League of Women Voters